CPI/CPPI Rules and Regulations

 Examination results

 These are available and sent to a candidate’s by email only.
-Results for the June sitting will be sent the end of August, and the results for the November sitting will be issue at the end of January.
+Results for the June sitting will be sent the end of August or the beginning of September, the results for the November sitting will be issued at the end of January or the beginning of February.
 Successful candidates are displayed on the IPA web site as soon as all individual candidates have been informed.
-Successful students also receive an online IPA certificate to confirm their achievement.
+Successful students also receive an online IPA certificate and badge to confirm their achievement.
+Please keep these safe.

 Individual results will say what the pass mark is, what mark the candidate achieved and whether he/she has passed or failed.
 The pass mark is set each year by the examination moderator and the Chairman of the IPA Examination Committee.

-Students may achieve distinctions in this paper and IPA students who perform the best will receive first or second prizes.
-These prizes are presented to students in the presence of their IPA peers.
+Students may achieve distinctions and merits in this paper and IPA students who are placed first, second or third will receive an invitation to the annual conference and have their certificate awarded in the presence of fellow IPA professionals.

 Examination appeals